Summer Credit Intensives Curriculum

 Develop skills of observation and expression through visual media.
 This intensive elective fosters the development of conceptual as well as technical skills.
 Course content will include instruction in drawing and painting utilizing a variety of techniques, media, and subject matter; enhancing students’ perceptual and aesthetic awareness through the creation of fine art.

-This course is an introduction to the fashion industry, exploring various aspects of design, inspiration and terminology.
-Through hands on experience, students gain knowledge of sketching, collection development, pattern -making, and the fundamentals of clothing construction.
-Field trips to related industry exhibits and designer showrooms will enhance the depth of learning.
+This course offers an introduction to the workings of the fashion studio.
+Explore fundamental aspects of fashion design, inspiration and terminology.
+Through hands on experience, students gain knowledge of sketching, collection development, beginning pattern making, and the fundamentals of clothing construction.
+Weekly field trips to Manhattan to industry exhibits and designer showrooms will enhance the depth of learning.

 Graphic Design Intensive